Ryan Boatright: Cedevita Olimpija (2019–2020)

 On July 30, Boatright signed with Cedevita Olimpija of the ABA League.
 On January 20, 2020, he left the team.

 BC Avtodor (2020)

 On January 29, 2020, Boatright signed with BC Avtodor of the VTB United League.
 He averaged 16 points per game.

 Rytas Vilnius (2020–2021)

 On November 8, 2020, Boatright signed with BC Rytas of the Lithuanian Basketball League.
 On February 27, 2021, he left the team.

 Paris Basketball (2021–2022)

 On March 1, 2021, Boatright signed with Paris Basketball of the LNB Pro A.

-Second stint with Avtodor Saratov (2022–present)
+Second stint with Avtodor Saratov (2022–2023)

 On August 31, 2022, he has signed with Avtodor Saratov of the VTB United League.

+Bnei Herzliya (2023–2024)

+On August 10, 2023, Boatright signed with Bnei Herzliya of the Israeli Basketball Premier League.

+Shahrdari Gorgan (2024–2025)

+On September 25, 2024, Boatright signed with Shahrdari Gorgan of the Iranian Basketball Super League.

+Brillantes del Zulia (2025–present)

+On May 3, 2025, Boatright signed with Brillantes del Zulia of the Superliga Profesional de Baloncesto.

+National team career

+Boatright acquired Armenian nationality by naturalization in order to be eligible to play for the Armenia national team, and to bypass team quotas on American players in European leagues.

+In 2017, he played for Armenia in Euro pre-qualification Group A for the 2019 FIBA World Cup and the first two games of pre-qualification Group B of EuroBasket 2022 (then called EuroBasket 2021).
+He left the team in February 2018, with coach Nikša Bavčević saying he had demanded special treatment.

 Personal life

 Boatright is the son of Mike McAllister and Tanesha Boatright.
-He has one brother Michael and two younger sisters Dasia and Deahjay.
+He has one brother Michael and two younger sisters, Dasia and Deahjay.